 Because of space constraints, we are unable to offer one-to-one tuition at The Life Centre.
 However, reception can put you in touch directly with one of our regular teachers if you would like to discuss private tuition.

-Easter Treats and Yoga Retreat
+5-Elements Yoga Retreat

 Daria and Maria would like to invite you to this 5-day Spanish yoga retreat as part of the Sawabona collection of retreats in Spain and Mexico.

 Silent Yin & Gong Bath